drvinceknight/cfm/_posts/2023-11-20-introduction-to-statistics.md

 ---
 layout: post
-title: "Introduction to Sequences"
+title: "Introduction to statistics"
 tags:
-  - sequences
+  - statistics
 ---

 In class today I gave an overview of how to carry out statistical calculations